 This vegan carrot cake baked oatmeal recipe with cream cheese drizzle is the perfect healthy gluten free meal prep breakfast to make on the weekend and eat all week!

-It’s almost Spring and that means a whole new grocery shopping list as new produce finally becomes available.
+It’s officially Spring and that means a whole new grocery shopping list as new produce finally becomes available!
 Carrots are in season right now, and while they’re pretty much available all year round here in Canada, I tend to really gravitate towards carrot-based dishes in the Spring.
 I was actually inspired to make this recipe from my Carrot Cake Protein Parfait from Mindful Glow.
 The combination of sweet carrots, California raisins, walnuts and cream cheese is heavenly to say the least.

 Table of contents

 This vegan carrot cake baked oatmeal recipe has very quickly become a staple because you can make a big batch for the week and rewarm it on busy mornings, or serve it as a special family meal for a spring brunch (like Easter!)
 I also love this recipe because its: